-On amendment, the State Corporation re-submits the Human Resource Instruments to the Commission for consideration.
+On amendment, the State Corporation re-submits the Human Resource Management Instruments to the Commission for consideration within sixty (60) days from the date of the decision.

+Step 5:Approval of the Human Resource Management Instruments by the Commission

-Step 5: Approval of the Human Resource Instruments by the Commission within a month from the date of the decision.
+The Commission shall consider and approve the Human Resource Management Instruments with a provision that any other comments/concerns be raised with the Commission within sixty (60) days from the date of the decision.
 A copy of the approved instruments will be forwarded to the Parent Ministry for information and retention.